JingHuangLab/AFEXplorer/README.md

 # AFEXplorer

 AFEXplorer (AFEX) is a generic approach that tailors AlphaFold predictions to user-defined constraints in coarse coordinate spaces by optimizing embedding features.
-It has been demonstrated to be effective in predicting alternative structures of proteins conditioned by local or global structure features for human kinases and membrane transporters.
+It has been demonstrated to be effective in predicting protein alternative conformations conditioned by local or global structure features for human kinases and membrane transporters.

+Lead developer: [Zilin Song](https://github.com/ZL-Song) (song.zilin@outlook.com)

 ## Installation